 Photo by Samo Trebizan / Shutterstock.com

-Flu season is in full swing, with much of the country experiencing high levels of infection, according to the latest data from the U.S. Centers for Disease Control and Prevention.
+Flu season is in full swing, with influenza becoming widespread in most states, according to the latest data from the U.S. Centers for Disease Control and Prevention.

-The illness can keep you in bed for days or even weeks.
+Influenza can keep you in bed for days or even weeks.
 In some cases, it can be fatal.
-According to the CDC:

 Fortunately, there are ways to protect yourself.
-Following are some very simple, cost-effective things that will substantially reduce your risk of flu.
+Following are some very simple, cost-effective things that will substantially reduce your risk of catching the flu.

 However, HHS notes that you must check with your insurance company before you get a shot.
-Some insurers require you to go to a specific facility to get the vaccination.
-Fail to heed these rules, and you might end up paying for your shot.
+Some insurance plans require you to go to a specific facility to get a cost-free vaccination.

 A little soap and water hardly costs anything, and yet it provides a tremendous payoff by killing the germs that cause the flu.